MyOasisScience/landingpage/README.md

-# Lagels Landing Page
+# Oasis Landing Page

-A modern landing page for Lagels - the AI-first client service platform for law firms and legal professionals.
+A modern landing page for Oasis - the AI-first client service platform for law firms and legal professionals.

 ## 🛠 Tech Stack